32nd Air Refueling Squadron: Inter-war years

 The squadron was reconstituted in the Army Air Service as the 32d Bombardment Squadron on 24 March 1923.
 It was assigned to the 7th Bombardment Group. however it was not organized or activated until 24 June 1932 when it was assigned to the 19th Bombardment Group at Rockwell Field, San Diego, California.
 The 32d was equipped with Keystone B-3 bombers.
 It was moved in 1935 along with the group to the new March Field, near Riverside, where it received a mix of Martin B-10 and B-12 monoplane bombers.

-In the late 1930s, the 32d received B-18 Bolo medium and early model YB-17 Flying Fortress heavy bombers.
+In the late 1930s, the 32d received Douglas B-18 Bolo medium and early model YB-17 Flying Fortress heavy bombers.
 In 1940, it received the new B-17B Flying Fortress, the first production version of the B-17.
 The squadron was reassigned to Albuquerque Army Air Base, New Mexico on 4 June 1941.
 Its purpose was to train air and ground crews for reconnaissance and bombing duty with the B-17 before deployment to Clark Field in the Philippine Islands.
 On 23 November it moved to Hamilton Field, California to stage for its subsequent movement to Clark Field.
 It was at Hamilton Field on 7 December 1941 during the Pearl Harbor Attack.

-Upon the outbreak of World War II, the 32d moved to Muroc Army Airfield, its mission was antisubmarine patrols along the Southern California coast.
-On 16 December it was attached to the provisional Sierra Bombardment Group, where it mission was antisubmarine patrol duty.
-However, as conditions in the Philippines worsened, the Air Echelon B-17s departed via Hawaii on 17 December.
-Upon arrival at Hickam Field, the aircraft were pressed into service for defensive reconnaissance patrols around the Hawaiian Islands.
-The Ground Echelon at Muroc was concurrently dissolved and personnel assigned to other units.
+The ground echelon departed San Francisco aboard ship on 6 December 1941, but returned on 9 December 1941.